-One water main replacement project is scheduled for construction in 2021 at a construction cost (including 20% contingency) of \$295,275.
-This project, CIP 20-1W, includes replacement of 300 feet of 12-inch cast iron pipe in S. Holland Way with 12-inch PVC pipe.
-This pipeline has experienced three breaks in recent 20 years.
-Complicating this project is the presence of a culvert crossing that will need to be re-routed.
+One water main replacement project is scheduled for construction in 2022 at a construction cost (including 20% contingency) of \$1,188,764.
+This project, CIP 22-1W, includes replacement of 2,240 feet of 16-inch ductile iron pipe in S. Kipling Street with 16-inch PVC pipe.
+This pipeline has experienced only one break, which occurred in 2010.
+However, staff is extremely concerned about managing future breaks due to the depth of this water main, as it is located 14' deep in the Kipling Street median.
+The project would involve relocated the water main to the east side of Kipling and at a more manageable depth.

-An additional 13 water main replacement projects are scheduled for construction between 2022 and 2030, which represents the replacement of 17,331 feet of pipe.
+An additional 16 water main replacement projects are scheduled for construction between 2023 and 2031, which represents the replacement of 17,307 feet of pipe.
 The type and size of the pipe scheduled for replacement between 2022 and 2030 is shown in Table 1 below.